 The goal of Highlands Latin Phoenix is to offer a challenging, traditional academic experience that enlivens the mind and refines the souls of our students.
 We utilize the Memoria Press curriculum, which aims to pass on the heritage of the Christian West to the modern student.
 In all we do, we seek to engender a love for the good, the beautiful, and the true.

-Highlands Latin Phoenix is a curriculum-centric cottage school: we serve students in junior kindergarten through high school in the Phoenix Valley through a two-day per week classroom program, with assignments being completed at home on non-classroom days.
-Time at home strengthens family relationships, while time in our cheerful, orderly, teacher-led classrooms cultivates friendship, self-disipline, and respect for authority in an atmosphere of moral excellence.
+Highlands Latin Phoenix is a curriculum-centered cottage school: we serve students in junior kindergarten through high school in the Phoenix Valley through a two day per week classroom program, with assignments being completed at home on non-classroom days.
+Time at home strengthens family relationships, while time in our cheerful, orderly, teacher-led classrooms cultivates friendship, self-discipline, and respect for authority in an atmosphere of moral excellence.

 Highlands Latin Phoenix offers coursework in Latin, Greek, Classical Studies, English Literature, Biblical Christian Studies, Grammar/Spelling/Classical Composition, Geography, and Science for third grade through high school, as well as a delightful, enriching full-day classroom experience for junior kindergarten through second grade.
 All instruction follows the beautiful and inspired Memoria Press Classical Core Curriculum.

 Christian · Classical · Traditional